Validation layers

 Using validation layers

-In this section we’ll see how to enable the standard diagnostics layers provided by the Vulkan SDK.
+In this section, we’ll see how to enable the standard diagnostics layers provided by the Vulkan SDK.
 Just like extensions, validation layers need to be enabled by specifying their name.
-All of the useful standard validation is bundled into a layer included in the SDK that is known as VK_LAYER_KHRONOS_validation.
+All the useful standard validation is bundled into a layer included in the SDK that is known as VK_LAYER_KHRONOS_validation.

 Let’s first add two configuration variables to the program to specify the layers to enable and whether to enable them or not.
-I’ve chosen to base that value on whether the program is being compiled in debug mode or not.
-The NDEBUG macro is part of the C++ standard and means "not debug".
+We’ve chosen to base that value on whether the program is being compiled in debug mode or not.
+The NDEBUG macro is part of the c++ standard and means "not debug".

 "VK_LAYER_KHRONOS_validation"